-If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you are able to do so.
-They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam), which will be scheduled later (usually tin he first week of May).
+If you miss the Final Exam, please contact the Academic Counselling office of your Faculty of Registration as soon as you can do so.
+They will assess your eligibility to write the Special Examination (the name given by the University to a makeup Final Exam), which is typically in the first week of May.